TheHylianLegend/MainePad-Finder/Phase2/Contributions.md

 ### Comprehensive README file
 *Deadline:  11/13/25*
 - Ashley:  How to recreate database explanation
 - Jeffrey:  How to run webscraping command explanation
-- Sophia:  How to run SQL files explanation + Table of contents
+- Sophia:  How to run SQL files explanation, Table of Contents and Query Optimization and Indexing sections
 - Yunlong:  How to run SQL files explanation